-The Department of Revenue will determine a filing frequency based on the expected volume of annual sales, which will be monthly, quarterly or annually.
+The Department of Revenue will determine a filing frequency based on the expected annual sales volume, which will be monthly, quarterly, or annually.
 A business collecting over $300 in sales tax monthly will file monthly.
 The frequency is re-evaluated annually.

 Sales tax on purchases for resale

-Wholesalers and distributors will require a sales tax number and a Colorado Sales Tax Exemption Certificate to document the items being purchased are for resale.
+Wholesalers and distributors will require a sales tax number and a Colorado Sales Tax Exemption Certificate (also referred to as a resale certificate) to document the items being purchased are for resale.

 More information can be found with the Colorado Department of Revenue’s Sales Tax Guide.

 If you have questions about the sales tax license, the Colorado Department of Revenue can be contacted by calling 303-238-7378.